 Tooth extractions is one of the procedures most dreaded by patients in dentistry.
 Worry and anxiety surround all surgeries, whether it’s to do with the mouth, or other parts of the body.
 McDonald DDS wants you to know that tooth removal is one of the last things you need to worry about.
 The tooth removal procedure is simple, routine, safe, and happens to most adults sometime in their life.

-At McDonald DDS, we always try to save a patient’s tooth and avoid tooth extraction, but sometimes it is just necessary.
-Whether you have an emergency or the tooth just needs to come out due to an infection or excessive decay, we work with specialists that offer gentle and effective extractions and treatment remedies to help you fix the situation.
+At McDonald DDS, we will always try first to save a patient’s tooth and avoid tooth extraction, but sometimes it is just necessary to pull the affected tooth.
+Whether you have a dental emergency or the tooth just needs to come out due to an infection or excessive decay, our dentists offer both gentle and effective tooth extractions along with treatment remedies to help you treat the situation.

 We know that getting a tooth pulled can be scary, but we do not want you to be afraid to have the procedure done.
-Our specialists plenty of experience, gently pulling teeth from the mouths of both children and adults, ensuring a painless procedure with fast healing.
-We are happy to answer any questions you have before the procedure to ensure your comfort.
+Our dentists have plenty of experience, gently pulling teeth from the mouths of both children and adults, ensuring a painless and safe procedure with fast healing.
+We are happy to answer any questions you have before the tooth extraction procedure to ensure your comfort.

-The extraction process itself is painless.
-Starting by numbing the affected areas of your mouth with a topical numbing solution before we administer the anesthetic.
+The tooth extraction process itself is painless.
+We start by numbing the affected areas of your mouth with a topical numbing solution before we administer the anesthetic.
 This way, you do not even feel the needle when we administer the anesthetic.
-Once your mouth is numb, our experts remove the tooth.
+Once your mouth is numb, our expert dentists will remove the affected tooth.
 All that you will feel is a little pressure as we remove the tooth and seal the socket.
 Once we are done, your mouth may feel a little numb for a few hours, but you can go about your normal routine shortly after that.